theopenconversationkit/tock/docs-mk/en/docs/guide/studio.md

 * Say "hello", the bot answers

-> In case the bot answers it did not understand, that is probably a qualification issue.
-You can check that
->the _story_ and/or _intent_ are created by looking at _Build_ > _Search Stories_.
->
 > Please check that the correct application and language are selected (in case there are more than one)
 >when testing: they are visible in the top-right corner of the interface.
->
-> If the bot still does not understand, maybe the sentence entered is not exactly the one entered with the _story_ creation,
-> then the bot does not make the connection.
-In the next section, you will learn how to improve bot understanding
->by qualifying more user sentences.
->
-> When a technical error message occurs, it must be a connector configuration problem.

 ## Improve the understanding

-By entering various sentences through the _Test the bot_ interface, you can see it does not understand much your natural language - even with sentences very similar to the one at _story_ creation.
+By entering various sentences through the _Test the bot_ interface, you can see it does not understand much your phrases - even with sentences very similar to the one at _story_ creation.

-That is normal.

 The conversational model and the Tock _NLU_ engine must be trained and improved by progressively adding user _qualified sentences_ to feed underlying algorithms and give more and more relevant results.